victoriaao/Data-Engineering-Concepts/README.md

 - Create a local CSV file
 - Connect to AWS & load the file w/ Python

-##### As you continue your journey in this wild world of data engineering, don’t forget to practice.
-##### It will help you stay engaged, keep your skills sharp and be a reminder of why you were interested in data in the first place.
+#### N:B As you continue your journey in this wild world of data engineering, don’t forget to practice.
+It will help you stay engaged, keep your skills sharp and be a reminder of why you were interested in data in the first place.